johnxlai/ecommerce-back-end/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## User Story
-AS A manager at an internet retail company I want a back end for e-commerce website that uses the latest technologies.
+AS a manager at an internet retail company I want a back end for e-commerce website that uses the latest technologies.
 So that my company can compete with other e-commerce companies

 ## Description
-* This is a command-line application, which allows user to view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
-This app helps the user to keep track of their employee records.
+* Note: You will need Insomnia Core to check the results of the api routes
+* This is a functional Express.js API.
+User will login using their own sql username and password to the env file.
+Then login to mysql and run the schema file.
+To seed the database, you will run "npm run seed".

+* Start the server by running "npm run watch".

+* When the user opens the API GET routes in Insomnia Core for categories, products, or tags, the data for each of these routes is displayed in a formatted JSON.
+When the user uses the API POST, PUT, and DELETE routes in Insomnia Core the user will successfully create, update, and delete data in the database.

 ## Table of Contents